studersi/test-4/tutorial-9/README.md

 ProxyPreserveHost       On
 ```

 Backend systems often pay less attention to security than a reverse proxy.
 Error messages are one place this is obvious.
 Detailed error messages are often desirable since they enable the developer or backend administrator to get at the root of the problem.
 But we don’t want to distribute them over the internet, because without authentication on the *reverse proxy* an attacker could always be lurking behind the client.
-It's better to hide error messages from the backend application or to replace it with an error message from the *reverse proxy*.
+It's better to hide error messages from the backend application or to replace them with an error message from the *reverse proxy*.
 The *ProxyErrorOverride* directive intervenes in the HTTP response body and replaces it if a status code greater than or equal to 400 is present.
 Requests with normal statuses below 400 are not affected by this directive.

 ```bash
 ProxyErrorOverride      On